meteor/meteor/content/structure.md

 <h2 id="meteor-structure">Universal JavaScript</h2>

-Meteor is a *full-stack* framework for building applications; this means Meteor applications differ from most applications in that they include code that runs on the client, code that runs on the server, and _common_ code that runs in both places.
-The Meteor build tool enables you to run JavaScript code easily and consistenly in both client and server environments, and includes some application structure conventions to make it easy to specify which code should run where.
+Meteor is a *full-stack* framework for building JavaScript applications.
+This means Meteor applications differ from most applications in that they include code that runs on the client, inside a web browser or Cordova mobile app, code that runs on the server, inside a [Node.js](http://nodejs.org/) container, and _common_ code that runs in both environments.
+The [Meteor build tool](build-tool.html) allows you to easily specify what JavaScript code, including any supporting UI templates, CSS rules, and static assets, to run in each environment using a combination of ES2015 `import` and `export` and the Meteor build system [default file load order](#load-order) rules.

 <h3 id="es2015-modules">ES2015 modules</h3>